ezart/merle/docs/README.md

 previous.
 The goal is to build a working, secure web-app available anywhere on the Internet for your Thing.
 In this tutorial, your Thing is a Raspberry Pi, an LED, a resistor, and some wires.
-We're going to make the LED blink and show and control the LED status on the web-app.
+We're going to make the LED blink and show and control the LED status with the web-app.

 ![LED blinker](assets/images/led-off.png)
 *Thing wiring*